 This year’s Semester Abroad Scheme will cost £2,000 in tuition fees.

-The fee will be refunded to any students who enroll on one of our Master programmes within our School of Computing, Electronics and Mathematics starting in September 2020.
+The fee will be refunded to any students who enroll on one of our Master programmes within our School of Engineering, Computing and Mathematics starting in September 2020.